 2. Select your plan

-For new bloggers, I recommend the Basic Plan for the time period of your preference.
+For new bloggers, I recommend the Basic Plan for the period of your preference.
 You can always upgrade to a plan with more data as your blog grows, so don’t worry.

 3. Enter your domain name

 Your domain name is your website’s name.
-When you fill it out here you get the domain name for free with your hosting!
+When you fill it out here, you get the domain name for free with your hosting!

 Type the name of your new blog and click next.
 You can also choose your name later if you need a little extra time to think about it.
-In that case, simply click “I’ll create my domain later”.
+In that case, simply click “I’ll create my domain later.”

 Already have a domain name?

-Now, you will login to the domain provider and follow the instructions to connect your domain to Bluehost.
+Now log in to the domain provider and follow the instructions to connect your domain to Bluehost.
 You can usually do that at the Account Manager Page with an authorization code.

 4. Create your Bluehost account

-Next, you’ll get to a page where you have to fill out your personal details.
+Next, you’ll get to a page where you have to fill out your details.
 Here you see what’s included in the package, and possible extra’s.

 If you want to keep your hosting as cheap as possible, just untick the boxes with extra’s.